-On sale and disposal of properties involving entities under common control, any difference between consideration received and costs shall be recognized directly in equity and included under "Equity reserves" account in the equity section of consolidated financial statements.
+On sale and disposal of properties involving entities under common control, any difference between consideration received and costs shall be recognized directly in equity and included under "Equity reserves" account in the equity section of consolidated of financial position.
 The related impact to the non controlling interest is also considered.